pantheon-systems/documentation/source/content/global-cdn.md

 For more details, see [Clearing Caches for Drupal and WordPress](/clear-caches).

-### Persistent Cache
+## Persistent Cache

 Serve your Drupal or WordPress site, even when it's down.
-If the server is not responding and can't serve a new copy of a page, it will use a cached version instread of displaying an error.
+If the server is not responding and can't serve a new copy of a page, it will use a cached version instead of displaying an error.
 With Persistent Cache, the goal is to provide a seamless, uninterrupted experience for the user.

-#### How Do I Do the Thing?
+### How Do I Configure This Setting?

+On [Drupal](/drupal-cache#drupal-8-performance-configuration) and [WordPress](//wordpress-cache-plugin#pantheon-page-cache-plugin-configuration), you can adjust your CDN edge configuration to serve stale content for a specific amount of time.

-### Troubleshooting
+### Caching Exceptions

+Your site’s CMS page-level caching must be correctly configured in order to take advantage of Persistent Cache.

+Users with session-style cookies set, or a `NO_CACHE` cookie set will bypass the cache, and will not see cached content.
+For best results, set the `NO_CACHE` cookie to persist longer than the site’s page cache (this includes logged in users and authenticated traffic).
+You can learn more about the exceptions to page caching rules in [Caching: Advanced Topics](caching-advanced-topics#allow-a-user-to-bypass-the-cache).

-#### How I Know If It's Working?
+### How I Know If It's Working?

 ## Frequently Asked Questions